Hāwera railway station: Services

 The first rail services were mixed services, with one or more passenger carriages attached to the local goods trains.
-Initial timetables showed two mixed services a day to and from New Plymouth, with a stagecoach connection to the southern railhead (initially at Waverley, then Patea, then Manutahi).
+Initial timetables showed two mixed services a day to and from New Plymouth, with a stagecoach connection to the southern railhead (initially at Waverley, then Pātea, then Manutahi).
 Once the line south was completed, mixed services ran the full distance of the line, connecting settlements right along the line.

 In December 1886, the first "express" passenger service started with the introduction of the New Plymouth Express, initially on Tuesdays and Fridays only.
 Services quickly became daily, as the train formed part of the fastest route between Auckland and Wellington (by train and steamship).

 Mixed services continued to serve stations bypassed by the express service.
 In 1914 for example, in addition to the Express, there were mixed services between Hāwera-New Plymouth and Hāwera-Wanganui, as well as the New Plymouth-Wanganui and New Plymouth-Palmerston North mixed trains that stopped at the station.

 On 12 July 1926 services from Hawera to Ōpunake were introduced, initially three times a week.
 Also launched in 1926 was the Taranaki Flyer, a new passenger-only service between New Plymouth and Wanganui that replaced one of the mixed services on the line.
 In April 1938 another new service was launched, when an evening Wellington-New Plymouth service was started using the newly introduced RM class Standard railcars.

 By the 1940s, the railways had started introducing road services to replace slower mixed trains, including one running between Wanganui and New Plymouth, on a similar timetable to the express.
 This was part of a deliberate move to replace mixed services with road services where possible.
 This, plus increased road competition, led to reduced passenger services out of Hāwera.

 The first to go was service to Ōpunake, which ended on 16 October 1955.
 Two weeks later (31 October 1955) the Express and Taranaki Flyer services were replaced with Standard (and occasionally 88 seater) railcars, running to a faster timetable.
-The flyer service was closed just over 3 years later, and by 1972 evening services were down to Fridays and Sundays only.
+The flyer service was closed just over three years later, and by 1972 evening services were down to Fridays and Sundays only.
 On 18 December 1972 the daytime railcar service was replaced with the Blue Streak railcar service.
 The service took just 6½ hours, but the mechanical condition of the railcars meant that final passenger service ran on Friday, 30 July 1977.
 From this point, all passenger traffic was carried on the competing Road Service coaches.